Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 The Digital Nomad Surf Scene

-While there is less digital nomad infrastructure than towns such as Santa Teresa or Bocas Del Toro in Panama, hotels all have wifi, and you can easily whip out your laptop between surf sessions.
+While there is less digital nomad infrastructure than in towns such as Santa Teresa or Bocas Del Toro in Panama, hotels all have wifi, and you can easily whip out your laptop between surf sessions.
 The cafes on the sand are also a great place to check your emails while you enjoy a coffee!

 Surf Shops in Playa Hermosa